We are SSE plc (SC117119) of Inveralmond House, 200 Dunkeld Road, Perth, Perthshire, PH1 3AQ.

 For new connections customers with a supply larger than 23kVA, we will use credit scoring information supplied by a third-party credit agency to determine whether a security deposit is appropriate.

 You can appeal any automated decision, receive an explanation of the decision or require human review of the decision by getting in touch using the details in the “Contacting Us” section below.

-We, or a third party who we share personal information with, may host, store and handle that personal information outside of the EEA.
+We, or a third party who we share personal information with, may transfer, host, store and/or handle your personal information outside of the EEA.
 For example, where we and/or our service providers (including servers) are based outside of the EEA.

 We will only permit this to happen if adequate safeguards have been put in place to protect your personal information.
 This means that we will: